cagandhi/SE_Fall20_Project-1/README.md

 ```

 ## How to Run Tests?
+(For contributors)

 1. For local execution of the tests, make sure that the Sublime package `UnitTesting` is installed.
 2. Navigate to a test file in `tests` folder that you want to run your tests for.
 3. Open Package Control and type in `UnitTesting: Test Current Package`.
 4. The tests will run and a small output panel pops up showing that the tests are running.

-For more information and guide on how to run tests, take a look at this [README.md](https://github.com/randy3k/UnitTesting/blob/master/README.md) file.
-For examples on how to write tests for sublime plugin, take a look at this [repo](https://github.com/randy3k/UnitTesting-example).
+For more information and guide on how to run tests, take a look at this [README.md by randy3k](https://github.com/randy3k/UnitTesting/blob/master/README.md).
+For examples on how to write tests for sublime plugin, take a look at this [Repo by randy3k](https://github.com/randy3k/UnitTesting-example).

 ## How to Contribute?